Daniel217-coder/Hybrid-Forensic-Investigation-Framework/README.md

 ## 15. Notes for Dissertation Reproducibility

-For the dissertation/report version of this project, keep these details explicit:
+For the dissertation/report version of this project:

 1. **State clearly that dynamic analysis was executed on a physical Android device**, not only on an emulator.
 2. **Document the exact host environment**: OS, Python version, and major tools.